Why Beige Walls Work + How To Pick A Shade

-When it comes to choosing a paint color, everyone has their own style.
-You might like white, beige, or colorful walls—it’s all good.
+When it comes to choosing a paint color, everyone has their preference – white, beige, or something colorful.

-If you’re planning to repaint, there are many good reasons to consider beige.
-It might even become your go-to paint color!
+So, if you’re planning to repaint, there are many good reasons to consider using this wonderful neutral color.

 Beige adds warmth to a room.
 Have you ever walked into a room with stark white walls and felt it was too cold?
 Or entered a room with bold colors that seem too intense and take over the space?